hosuaa/tech258_python/apis/README.md

 }
 ```
 5. **DELETE**<br>
 DELETE - deletes a resource.
-On successful deletion, return HTTP status 200 (OK) along with a response body, perhaps the representation of the deleted item (often demands too much bandwidth), or a wrapped response (see Return Values below).
+On successful deletion, return HTTP status 200 (OK) along with a response body, perhaps the representation of the deleted item (often demands too much bandwidth), or a wrapped response.
 Either that or return HTTP status 204 (NO CONTENT) with no response body.
 ```
 DELETE /users/123 HTTP/1.1
 Host: www.example.com